SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-dragon-red.md

 <ins>Lava Eruption:</ins> The earth cracks at one point the dragon can see, creating a 20’ high, 10’ wide geyser of magma.
 Creatures in the area must dodge or take fire damage (2Dx).

-<ins>Earthquake:</ins> Each creature on the ground within sight of the dragon must make a save or be knocked prone.
+<ins>Earthquake:</ins> Each creature on the ground within sight of the dragon must make a save or be knocked [prone](/2020/11/10/extra-rules/#conditions).

 <ins>Volcanic Fissures:</ins> A fissure opens between two points and bursts with toxic volcanic gas.
-Creatures over the vent must save vs. poison or be poisoned until the end of their next turn.
+Creatures over the vent must save or be [poisoned](/2020/11/10/extra-rules/#conditions) until the end of their next turn.
 The vents have 1/4 chance to be exhausted each turn.

  ---